facile-it/facile-it.github.io/content/blog/eng/building-a-scalable-redux-web-app.md

 }
 ```

 An action is a plain object.
 It has a type, and it's `any` by default.
 This definition is general and not sufficient.
 We don't like to use `any` as a type.
 It would be better to have something more specific.
 Redux Toolkit (RTK) is a package intended to be the standard way to write Redux logic.
 RTK provides a set of tools which help write Redux logic.
-Among these tools, there are more specific types and that's why RTK is going to be our main reference for our journey.
+Among these tools, there are more specific types, and that's why RTK is going to be our main reference for our journey.
 An action has the following signature:

 ```typescript
 export declare type PayloadAction<